 When reality became scripted, Katherine left the world of TV to venture into film and wrote and directed the feature film "Loving Annabelle".
 The movie stars Diane Gaidry and Academy Award nominee Kevin McCarthy.
 It premiered at the prestigious Cinequest Film Festival where Katherine won the Emerging Filmmaker Award as well as HBO's Award for Best First Feature.
 "Loving Annabelle" was released in 2006, and it became the number one selling film of its genre.

 Her second feature film, "Waking Madison", stars Academy Award-nominee Elisabeth Shue, Taryn Manning ("Orange Is The New Black") and Golden Globe winner Frances Conroy.

 In addition to her impressive history in film and television, Katherine is also a member of the Directors Guild of America (DGA) in which only 4% of its members are female.
 She served as a Jury Member for Samsung Fresh-Films, the largest teen filmmaking program in the USA.
 She was the recipient of the LACE Award for Arts and Entertainment, which acknowledges women who have made a difference in the entertainment community.
 She was honored with the Power Up Award for her strong voice for equality and has lectured around the country honoring her commitment to inspire young adults to persue their dreams, even in a male dominated industry.

 In 2010, she returned to New Orleans where she launched her own production company BIG EASY PICTURES.
-Her latest film, LOST IN TIME starring JILL HENNESSY ("Law & Order", "City On A Hill") will debut in the fall of 2019.
+Her latest feature film, LOST IN TIME stars JILL HENNESSY ("Law & Order", "Crossing Jordan") and is currently in development for the comedy film WE BOUGHT A FARM.